Saturday

 Not sure?
 A once-off paid Trial class is available at single session cost.
 Email admin@artkidsaustralia.com to book a trial.

-After completing our Foundation Skills in Realistic Drawing as part of our School Holiday program, students can continue to build on these skills to progress further with art and drawing.
+After completing our Foundation Skills in Realistic Drawing as part of our School Holiday program, students can continue to build on these skills by attending our project-based 3 hour sessions.
+Dates to be advised.

 Observational skills – we learn to really draw what we ‘see’ not what we ‘think’ we see.